Ciao! My name is Theodore Keloglou. I work on pod network, a high-performance blockchain built for (a) global, (b) fast, (c) fair markets.

 Shoshin College is an independent, open school.
-We organise in-person classes on topics we find enchanting, in London, England.
+We organise in-person classes on topics we find enticing, in London, England.
 Shoshin is the beginner's mind.

 In the beginner’s mind there is no thought, “I have attained something.”
 All self-centered thoughts limit our vast mind.
 When we have no thought of achievement, no thought of self, we are true beginners.
 Then we can really learn something.